Authorized User Tradelines, Credit Card Transfers, and More: A Comprehensive Guide to Credit Repair and Legalities

 High credit score requirement

-To qualify for the best balance transfer offers, you usually need a high credit score.
-If your credit score is low, you may not be eligible for the 0% APR or may have to pay a higher fee.
-This can limit your options and make balance transfers less beneficial.
+If you want the best balance transfer rates, you need good credit.
+If your credit is poor, you might not get the 0% interest offer.
+You could also have to pay more overall.
+This cuts down your options and makes balance transfers less useful.

 Credit score impact